CapriaFranco/vit-gestor/README.en.md

 3. Submit the registration
 4. Receive success confirmation

-### View Registered Teams
+### View registered teams
-1. Access `/teams` to view all registered teams
+1. Access `/teams` to see all registered teams
-2. Teams are organized by cycles (Basic/Superior)
+2. Teams are organized by cycles (Basic/Advanced)
-3. View team details, members, and positions
+3. View team details, members and positions
 4. Use the legend to understand position indicators

 ## 🤝 Contributing